Impression-Aware Recommender Systems: Reviewed Papers

 \subsection{Deep Learning}

-In this section, we present \emph{thirteen} papers describing recommenders using deep neural networks to model users' preferences.
-Four papers use the \gls{mlp} architecture: several feed-forward neural networks with activation functions.
-Two papers use the \emph{encoder-decoder}~\cite{rafiq_video_2023/non-impressions/video-description-a-comprehensive-survey-of-deep-learning-approaches} architecture: a composition of two neural networks called encoder and decoder, where the encoder transforms its input into a latent representation, and the decoder recomposes the input from the latent representation.
+In this section, we present \emph{seventeen} papers describing recommenders using deep neural networks to model users' preferences.
+Five papers use the \gls{mlp} architecture: a feed-forward neural network with activation functions in its layers.
+Two papers use the \emph{encoder-decoder}~\cite{DBLP:journals/air/RafiqRC23/non-impressions/video-description-a-comprehensive-survey-of-deep-learning-approaches} architecture: a composition of two neural networks called encoder and decoder, where the encoder transforms its input into a latent representation, and the decoder recomposes the input from the latent representation.
 Three papers use the \emph{two-tower framework}~\cite{DBLP:conf/recsys/YiYHCHKZWC19/two-tower-framework}: an architecture consisting of two neural networks, where one tower generates user embeddings and the other generates item embeddings.
-Lastly, four papers use a \gls{mmoe}: an ensemble of neural networks for multi-task optimization.
+Five papers use a \gls{mmoe}: a gated ensemble of neural networks for multi-task recommendation.
+One paper uses \gls{kd}~\cite{DBLP:journals/corr/HintonVD15/non-impressions/distilling-the-knowledge-in-a-neural-network}: transferring the knowledge of a large recommendation model into a smaller deep learning recommendation model.
+Lastly, one paper uses a \gls{plm}~\cite{WANG202351/non-impressions/pre-trained-language-models-and-their-applications,DBLP:journals/csur/MinRSVNSAHR24/non-impressions/recent-advances-in-natural-language-processing-via-large-pre-trained-language-models-a-survey}: a deep neural network that may be fine-tuned to a specific task.\footnote{\gls{mmoe} and \Gls{kd} are architectures that allow the use of various kinds of recommendation models, not only deep learning ones.
+When a paper uses at least one deep neural network inside \gls{mmoe} or \gls{kd}, we classify the paper as belonging to the deep learning category.}